A Health Alert for the African-American Community

 - Ensure adequate vitamin D and calcium intake

-Calcium is one of the most important elements in the diet because it is a structural component of bones, teeth, and soft tissues and is essential in many of the body's metabolic processes.
+Calcium is one of the most important elements in the diet because it is a structural component of bones, teeth, and soft tissue and is essential in many of the body's metabolic processes.
 It accounts for 1 to 2 percent of adult body weight, 99 percent of which is stored in bones and teeth.
 On the cellular level, calcium is used to regulate the permeability and electrical properties of biological membranes (such as cell walls), which in turn control muscle and nerve functions, glandular secretions, and blood vessel dilation and contraction.
 Calcium is also essential for brain function and proper blood clotting.
 When calcium levels fall too low, nerve and muscle impairments can result.
 Skeletal muscles can spasm and the heart can beat abnormally—it can even cease functioning.

 Among the many benefits of calcium is its ability to help regulate body weight.
 The link between calcium deficiency and weight gain has to do with your body's response to a calcium deficit.
 When you're low on calcium, your body thinks you're starving and enters emergency mode, releasing parathyroid hormone from four glands in your neck.
 This hormone stimulates your bones to release calcium into your bloodstream.
 Your kidneys also deliver a dose of a hormone called calcitriol, a form of vitamin D, to increase your ability to absorb calcium.
 The trouble is that parathyroid hormone and calcitriol also stimulate the production of fat and inhibit its breakdown.
 As a result, your body stores fat and holds on to it stubbornly, even if you're on a low-calorie diet.